Angelina Jolie Addresses Hollywood Sexual Abuse: Sexual Violence Is 'Cheaper Than A Bullet'

 “It is cheaper than a bullet, and it has lasting consequences that unfold with sickening predictability that make it so cruelly effective,” she continued.
 “This is rape and assault designed to torture, to terrorize, to force people to flee, and to humiliate them.”

-She concluded her speech by saying that fighting against sexual violence and harassment cases is definitely hard but it is not impossible as all they need to resolve the issue is the “political will.”
+She concluded her speech by saying that fighting against sexual violence and harassment cases is definitely hard, but it is not impossible, as all they need to resolve the issue is “political will.”

 [Featured Image by Kevin Winter/Getty Images]